sophietenhoor/book/book/lecture2.md

 # Lecture 2
-During today's lesson we'll work on:
+During today's lesson we'll extend the matrix method.

-- Reap differential equations for structures
-- Degrees of freedom at nodes
-- Local and global stiffness matrix
-- Neumann and Dirichlet boundary conditions
-- Local-global transformations
+This book shows the full content of the first lecture.
+The slides of the lecture have the same content and are available [here](./Lecture2.pdf)